 Service dogs are highly trained pups in extreme demand with wait times ranging from 1-4 years.
 The training required for a pup to become a service dog is rigorous with 50-70% of pups unable to complete the 1-2 year training.
 The cost of training for a full course can be up to $25,000 or even more for guide dogs for the blind (~50K).
 The training begins with a high level of socialization (think crowded airport), and then moves on to specialized tasks related to a disability such as autism.
 These amazing pups are protected under a federal law known as the Americans with Disabilities Act.
 This law guarantees that "all people with disabilities have the legal right to use their assistance animal in all areas that are open to the general public."

 In great news, more and more people are realizing how animals improve our lives whether they are helping us to remain calm or helping to navigate a physical disability.
+It's important to acknowledge their impact, even if we're unable to physically interact with them.
+Whether it's a therapy animal offering solace to those experiencing depression or any other form of emotional distress, we should remember to express our appreciation and affection for these incredible beings.
 So be sure to show them some love even if you are not allowed to pet them!